com-480-data-visualization/com-480-project-tissot/README.md

 **80% of the final grade**

+### Deliverables

+You can access our visualization [here](https://com-480-data-visualization.github.io/com-480-project-tissot/).

+You can watch our screencast [here](https://www.youtube.com/watch?v=6XnMwf_IjUo&t=4s).

+You can read our process book [here](https://github.com/com-480-data-visualization/com-480-project-tissot/blob/master/Gender%20in%20Movies%20-%20Process%20Book.pdf).

 ### Visualization

-You can access our visualization on the following link: https://com-480-data-visualization.github.io/com-480-project-tissot/

 In the visualization you can choose a year using the slider at the bottom.
 The dashboard will be updated with the data from that year.